svylabs/fib-crypto/README.md

 ### Parameters: Agree on the following parameters

-1. Q: A large number which results in a higher pisano period as fibonacci numbers exhibit cyclic period.
+1. Q: A large number which results in a higher pisano period.

 ### Key Generation: